Young Professionals in Foreign Policy: Discussion groups

 YPFP's discussion groups are peer-led communities within YPFP that offer selected members an opportunity to connect with other young professionals who share a depth of experience in a particular region or subject.
 Discussion groups involve issues around Africa, Arabic Language, Chinese Language, Combating Terrorism, Cybersecurity Policy & Technology, Defense, East Asia, Energy & Environment, Europe & Eurasia, French Language, Gender in Foreign Policy, Grand Strategy, Human Rights, Intelligence and Information Warfare, International Development, International Trade & Finance, Latin America, Middle East, Nuclear Weapons, Russian Language, South Asia, and Spanish Language.

 Fellowship program

 The fellowship program at YPFP is an eight-month fellowship designed to give future leaders in foreign policy the skills they will need to succeed throughout their careers.
 Fellows develop their expertise by writing regular articles for a variety of national and international media outlets, such as The Hill, Diplomatic Courier, and Real Clear Politics.
 Fellows specialize in a specific region or a specific issue area.

 YPFP also receives grant funding for projects from foundations across the United States.

 Charged Affairs

 Charged Affairs is the flagship publication of YPFP and a showcase of perspectives by rising leaders in foreign policy.
-It is a journal designed to give young professionals a chance to hone their writing and analytical skills by participating in a rigorous editorial process and to present insightful and creative articles to the broader foreign policy community.
+It is a journal designed to give young professionals a chance to hone their writing and analytical skills by participating in a rigorous editorial process and to present articles to the broader foreign policy community.